 - The alimentary canal has a crop and a gizzard.
 The crops help in softening food, and the gizzard helps in crushing the food.

-- Some seed-eating birds do not have a gall bladder.
+- Pigeons and other seed-eating birds lack a gall bladder.

 - They have spongy and elastic lungs for respiration.

-- They have 12 pairs of cranial nerves.
+- 12 pairs of cranial nerves are present.